GDGVIT/code-snippet-cli/README.md

 <a href="https://dscvit.com">
 	<img width="400" src="https://user-images.githubusercontent.com/56252312/159312411-58410727-3933-4224-b43e-4e9b627838a3.png#gh-light-mode-only" alt="GDSC VIT"/>
 </a>
-	<h2 align="center"> < Code SnippeT CLI> </h2>
+	<h2 align="center"> Code Snippet CLI </h2>
-	<h4 align="center"> This project is a custom **Command Line Interface (CLI) tool** for managing code snippets efficiently.
-It allows users to **add, view, search, and copy snippets** categorized by language, tags, or keywords.
-The tool supports fuzzy search and integrates with **Prisma + PostgreSQL** for persistent storage.
+	<h4 align="center"> This project is a custom Command Line Interface (CLI) tool** for managing code snippets efficiently.
+It allows users to add, view, search, and copy snippets categorized by language, tags, or keywords.
+The tool supports fuzzy search and integrates with **Prisma + PostgreSQL for persistent storage.
 Designed for developers, it streamlines snippet reuse and organization directly from the terminal.<h4>
 </p>

 ---